codewithshinde/baseline-guard/Readme.md

 │ webgpu                    │ Yes     │ JS        │
 … (more)
 Scanned 128 file(s)
-⚠ Found 2 issue(s) across 2 rule(s).
+⚠ Found 1 issue(s)
-Top rules:
- - css-has: 1
- - document-pip: 1
-src/styles/app.css:12:4 CSS :has() selector may not be in your baseline. [css-has → css-selector-has] ↳ Not supported by: safari 16.3 src/video/pip.ts:45:10 Document Picture-in-Picture may not be safe. [document-pip → document-picture-in-picture] ↳ Not Baseline and no support data available.
+src/components/PriceDisplay.tsx:12:10 RegExp lookbehind may not be supported by your targets. [js-regexp-lookbehind → js-regexp-lookbehind]
+  ↳ Unsupported: safari 16.3 (< 17.0), ios_saf 16.3 (< 17.0)
 ```

 ---

-## 10) Tips & troubleshooting
+## Tips & troubleshooting

-* **No issues but you expect one?**
+* **Expecting an issue but not seeing it?**
-  Check your `targets` include the affected versions (e.g., `safari 16.0-16.3` if you’re testing RegExp lookbehind problems).
+  Ensure your `targets` include the affected versions (e.g., `safari 16.0-16.3` to test lookbehind problems).
 * **“Unknown feature”**
-  Update `web-features` or verify the `featureId`.
+  Update `web-features` or verify the `featureId` in your rule.
 * **Performance**
   The scanner ignores `node_modules`, `dist`, `build` by default.
 * **False positives**
   Rules use regex heuristics.
-Tweak or override with your own inline rules.
+Override or refine with your own inline rules.

 ---